Andreas Michailidis: Ultimate Fighting Championship

 Michailidis made his UFC debut, as a short notice replacement for Vinicius Moreira, against Modestas Bukauskas at UFC on ESPN: Kattar vs. Ige on July 16, 2020.
-Michailidis lost the bout via TKO after he could not get up at the end of the round due to a series of elbows to the side of the head.
+Michailidis lost the bout via TKO after he could not get up at the end of the round due to a series of illegal elbows to the back of the head.
+The referee's decision raised a lot of criticism in the MMA community, as many believe that the match should end as a DQ or at least a no contest.
 In the process, he became the first Greek fighter based in Greece appear in the UFC, and second fighter born in Greece, after Anthony Christodoulou.

 Michailidis was expected to face Antônio Arroyo at UFC Fight Night: Felder vs. dos Anjos on November 14, 2020.
 However, Michailidis withdrew on October 23 due to undisclosed reasons and was replaced Eryk Anders.

 Michailidis faced KB Bhullar at UFC on ESPN: Reyes vs. Procházka on May 1, 2021 He won the bout via unanimous decision.

 Michailidis faced promotional newcomer Alex Pereira on November 6, 2021 at UFC 268.
 He lost the fight via TKO early in round two after getting knocked down with a flying knee.

 Michailidis faced Rinat Fakhretdinov on June 4, 2022 at UFC Fight Night 207.
 He lost the fight via unanimous decision.

 On June 8, 2022 it was confirmed that Michailidis was no longer on the UFC roster.